JTrainer-STORi/partially-dynamic-travelling-repairman-env/README.md

 # partially-dynamic-travelling-repairman-env
-This is an environment for simulating the partially dynamic travelling repairman problem designed to work with a reinforcement learning agent.
+This repository contains code for simulating the partially dynamic travelling repairman problem designed to work as a environment in a reinforcement learning problem.